saviour623/Date_-_time/README.md

 # <div align="center"> CLI_SYS_TIME.H </div>
 This is a Simple C header program that set and run time and date independently on the CLI using user-defined time or system default time(local time) as specified by the user.

-<p> == Note == In order to use this features, this header must be present in the current directory and manually added to the C program as a user defined header. </p>
+` Note: ` In order to use this features, this header must be present in the current directory and manually added to the C program as a user defined header.

 ### STOP_CLOCK
 #### Prototype: